Home of Writer Jonathan Jackson Jr.

 Fiction - poetry

-"I write to resurrect what memory inherits—the places that maps forget, the stories that bodies remember." - J. Jackson
+"I write to resurrect what memory inherits.
+Bodies are places that maps forget; I write the stories those bodies remember. "

 Home of Writer Jonathan Jackson Jr.

-"I write to resurrect what memory inherits—the places that maps forget, the stories that bodies remember." - J. Jackson
+"I write to resurrect what memory inherits.
+Bodies are places that maps forget; I write the stories those bodies remember. "

 Jonathan Jackson is a native of Youngstown, Ohio.
-He was a recipient of a 2025 Literary Support Award from The Boston Writers of Color.
+He is a recipient of a 2025 Gotham Writers Workshop Creative Writing Scholarship, as well as a Literary Support Award from The Boston Writers of Color.
 Jackson’s creative nonfiction has appeared in Blavity.
 A poet and songwriter, Jackson studied Music Business at Columbia College Chicago.
 In 2020, Jackson self-published his debut poetry collection, In Not So Many Words.
 In 2021 Jackson began teaching Creative Writing with Community Works, an arts enrichment nonprofit in New Orleans, where he now serves as Program Engagement Manager.
 Jackson is currently working on his debut novel.
 Connect on IG: @_jonnnyj

 I'm around!
 Drop a line and I'll be in touch.